 People always seem to want to know how long you've been playing.
 I don't know if it's because they want to see if there's still time for them, or if they're hoping for some crazy answer like "I just started 5 months ago!", or if it's really the only question they can think of asking a musician.
 Of course, it's better than "what do you do for, you know, a living?"

-Me, I've been playing for about 29 years.
+Me, I've been playing trombone for about 30 years.
 I played the piano since I was 5, too, and I've always been a singer.
 I come from a musical family, my brother is a bass player, my mom sings in choirs, her uncle was a singer, and my uncle was a piano player.

 They also want to know why I picked the trombone.
 "You must really have been drawn to it."
 Actually, I picked oboe first in middle school because my mom had played it and we had one, but the instrument was in such bad shape I quit after a few weeks.
 Then I picked trumpet but there were already too many in the band and I liked the brass sound, so I got trombone.
 Not the most inspiring origin story but I love everything about playing trombone now so it all worked out pretty well.